sombriks/sample-testcontainers/sample-kanban-node/README.md

 ## Noteworthy

+- Small but important reminder, this code is quite experimental and aims to showcase testcontainers, not the best Node.js practices.
+You where warned!
 - Unlike _modern_ frontend development, we don't have a build step for code that runs on client-side.
 We're avoiding, however, download pure frontend artifacts and serve them as assets, because we might lose track of our dependencies,